 We have an agreement with MTPC to supply the active pharmaceutical ingredient, or API, and the tablets for avanafil.
 The MTPC manufacturing sites for avanafil have been inspected by the U.S. and EU authorities.
-We do not believe the results of those inspections will have an impact on the approval, or the timing of approval, of avanafil in the United States, or in the EU, once submitted for approval in the EU.
-However, if MTPC is unable to receive approval from the FDA or local or foreign regulators and maintain ongoing FDA or local or foreign regulatory compliance, or manufacture avanafil API or tablets in sufficient quantities to meet projected demand, the approval, the commercial launch, and future sales of avanafil will be adversely effected, which in turn could have a detrimental impact on our financial results and could impact our ability to enter into a collaboration for the commercialization of avanafil.
+We do not believe the results of those inspections will have an impact on MTPC's ability to supply avanafil, or the approval, or the timing of approval, of avanafil in the EU.
+However, if MTPC is unable to receive approval from the foreign regulators and maintain ongoing FDA or foreign regulatory compliance, or manufacture avanafil API or tablets in sufficient quantities to meet projected demand, the EU approval, the U.S. commercial launch, and future sales of avanafil will be adversely effected, which in turn could have a detrimental impact on our financial results and could impact our ability to enter into a collaboration for the commercialization of avanafil.